preslavmihaylov/bash-cheat-sheet/README.md

 yumdownloader --urls <package> - urls from where the package will be downloaded
 yumdownloader --resolve <package> - download package and dependencies
 yumdownloader --destdir <dir> <package> - specify destination directory

+## Using rpm to install .rpm packages
+/var/lib/rpm - location of rpm database

+rpm -i (--install) <package> - install rpm package
+* -v (--verbose) - verbose mode
+* -h (--hash) - see status bar
+* --nodeps - ignore dependencies

+rpm -e <package> - remove rpm package

+rpm -q <package> - query for package.
+Check if installed
+* -i - detailed info about package
+* -l - info about installed files on system
+* -R - see dependencies
+* -p - provide info about package even if not installed.
+NOTE: The full path to .rpm file is needed then.

+rpm -V <package> - difference between original package and installed package

+rpm -U <package> - update installed .rpm package to new version (the provided package should be the newer version)/ If rpm package does not exists, it acts like an installation.

+rpm2cpio - archive .rpm package in a cpio.
+Used to extract rpm packages on a non-redhat system and later manually install.
+* Use `cpio` command to extract archive in current directory